mrspeaker/teletest/README.md

 Would be cool to push code changes to production live... oh the chaos!
 ^ such choas! 🙉

 This needs to be regulated and taxed.
 It's poisoning our children.
 Well, not OUR children, but children.
 My children don't use computers, nor smart phones.
 Actually, I don't have children but that is completely beside the point.
-The point is that it needs to be taxed, heavily, or programmers will abuse their use of it.
+The point is that it needs to be taxed, heavily, or programmers will abuse it.

 ```
  __&__